chhoumann/quickadd/docs/Examples/Capture_FetchTasksFromTodoist.md

 If there isn't a date set for the task, they'll simply be entered as ``- [ ] Buy groceries``.

 ### Steps
-_NOTE:_ The installation process has slightly changed due to the multiple exports.
-If you simply follow the process below, you will be asked which export to execute each time.
+_NOTE:_ If you simply follow the process below, you will be asked which export to execute each time.
-That is fine - if you want to be asked - but you can also make separate [Capture choices](../Choices/CaptureChoice.md) for each exported function.
+That is fine - if you want to be asked - but you can also make separate [Capture choices](../Choices/CaptureChoice.md) for each exported function, meaning, it'll execute that function without asking you which one to execute.
-Just set up the macro as I did in the image above, and you should be fine.
+Just set up the macro as shown in the image above.

 1. Set up the Todoist plugin - grab the API key from your Todoist account.
 There's a link in the plugin's settings.
 2. Grab the code block from the example and add it to your vault as a javascript file.
 I'd encourage you to call it something like todoistTaskSync.js to be explicit.